The Big 3 Diagrams: System Landscape, Data Model, Role Hierarchy

 Legend Requirements

 Every System Landscape diagram must include a legend.
-The legend is not optional — it is a required component of the Salesforce diagramming framework.
-A missing legend is listed as a characteristic of failing artifacts.
+It is not optional.
+It is a required component of the Salesforce diagramming framework, and a missing legend is listed as a characteristic of failing artifacts.

 What your legend must show: